gbmhunter/MClide/README.rst

 Event-driven Callback Support
 -----------------------------

-Clide leverages the slotmachine-cpp library to provide event-driven callbacks. slotmachine-cpp supports callbacks to methods (instance functions), without Clide having any previous knowledge about the class (type agnostic).
+Clide leverages the :code:`slotmachine-cpp` library to provide event-driven callbacks. :code:`slotmachine-cpp` supports callbacks to methods (instance functions), without Clide having any previous knowledge about the class (type agnostic).

 List of events supported by callbacks: